 Beachcomber Cruises keep cups, we are proud to say we no longer use single use cups as every year New Zealanders throw away nearly 300 million disposable coffee cups – and only one out of every 400 is recycled.
 Throwing away one cardboard cup doesn't seem like much, but multiply that by the number of free coffee cups we gave away each year and the difference a reusable cup can make is clear.
 Changing habits takes time, but it's worth it.
 The environment is crucial to our well-being and to our future, and we should take every opportunity, however small, to reduce harm.
-We sell our own keep cups in office for $5.00 per cup so you can enjoy tea and coffee on board selected vessels.
+We sell our own keep cups in office so you can enjoy tea and coffee on board selected vessels.

 |Summer/Winter time departures|